sionjlewis/Power-Platform/Sandpit-Shared-Assets/README.md

 ## Background

-A couple of months had passed since I last developed a Canvas App and Components, and I was having trouble adding custom components.
+A few months had passed since I last developed a Canvas App and Components, and I had trouble adding custom components.
 All because Microsoft had updated the UI without their annoying prompts or tips.

 ## Solution